 National Fragile X Syndrome has the latest articles, news and events, along with stories directly from the families they serve.
 Their mission is to provide unwavering support for every family affected by Fragile X, while relentlessly pursuing a cure.

 Achievable Health Center provide high quality, integrated health care to individuals with intellectual and developmental disabilities, their families, and other vulnerable populations.

-California Health Care Options (HCO) Presentations provides educational and informational sessions offered to Medi-Cal eligible persons at some County welfare offices, clinics and hospitals.
+California Health Care Options (HCO) provides educational and informational sessions offered to Medi-Cal eligible persons at some County welfare offices, clinics and hospitals.
 They provide the tools with which to make an informed decision about managed health care.
 No appointment is necessary and all services are free.
 Please verify the schedule before attending.